General Payroll Information

 Services Performed Outside a City or County

 Many city and county ordinances provide that withholding will be based on compensation paid for services performed only within the city or county.
 In most cases, this provision applies only to nonresidents of the city or county.
 Employees affected by this provision, who perform part of their services outside of the city or county away from their regular place of employment, must complete a withholding certificate.
 The certificate is to estimate the percentage of their annual compensation for services performed outside the city or county so withholdings may be reduced accordingly.
-In the absence of such certification, tax must be withheld on the employees’ entire compensation.
+In the absence of such certification, tax must be withheld on based the employees’ entire compensation.

 The amount of state, city, or county income or employment tax withheld from the compensation of an employee or member of the armed forces must, at a minimum, approximate the tax required to be withheld.
-Withholding may be accomplished as follows:

 - based on the applicable tax withholding rate(s) specified in the state, city, or county instructions,

 - based on any other percentage or formula method, or

 - by calculating the fixed amount deducted each pay period from the compensation of the employee or member of the armed forces.